sumowll/BD4H-Bootcamp/docs/homework.md

 ## Discussion

 For questions regarding homework, we encourage you to use piazza to raise discussion and we will answer ASAP.
 If necessary you can email [instructor and TAs](/contact.html).
-For on-campus students, we will schedule TA office hours.
+Remote TA office hour will be hosted through meeting software.<!--For on-campus students, we will schedule TA office hours.-->

 ## Submission
 We will use Canvas and Gradescope for assignments/project submission this semester, please check more details in each assignment/project description, failure to follow guidelines will yield nothing finally.